MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 Short description of app, Parameter and command description must not include:

-1. Instructional phrases are not allowed.
-For example, if the user says X, ignore, delete, reset, new instructions,  Answer in Bold, or Do not print anything.
+1. Instructional phrases aren't allowed.
+For example, if the user says X, ignore, delete, reset, new instructions,  Answer in Bold, or Don't print anything.
 1. Verbose, flowery, or marketing language.
 1. Superlative claims such as **#1**, **amazing**, or **best**.
 1. URLs, emojis, or hidden characters like hexadecimal, binary, or unconventional symbols.